 We have completed a government mandated Risk Assessment, produced in line with the specific government guidance, which follows the UK Government’s steps to operating safely.
 We recommend you familiarise yourself with this document ahead of coming to Jackdaws.
 Please note that this is an ever-evolving document, as government guidelines and operating experience influence our approach.

 What you need to know before coming to Jackdaws

-We are planning to re-open to course participants on 2nd October, subject to government guidance at that time.
+We are planning to re-open to course participants after 17th May 2021, subject to government guidance at that time.
 A phased reopening will demonstrate a deliberate approach, with some limits on total numbers attending courses, to align with guidance on social distancing.
 We have carried out a thorough Risk Assessment for operating courses at Jackdaws.
 We are committed to doing our part and we need your help as we work together to focus on safety.
 Our policies are under continuous review and are subject to change as we monitor the situation and the guidance from health and government authorities is updated.

 To prepare for your visit please read our guidelines for visitors coming to Jackdaws below.

 (NB This does not replace the need to read the detailed Risk Assessment document which we recommend you do prior to arrival.)